How will Brexit affect travel?

 Will the rules change about which medicines you can and cannot bring into Europe?

 The medicines you're allowed to bring into a given country depend on the laws of that individual country.
-This is likely to remain unchanged by Brexit.
+This is unchanged by Brexit.

 Each country makes its own rules about which medicines you can bring into the country and the maximum quantity you can carry.
 You can find out more about travelling with drugs to any country, including those in Europe, from our article and video on travelling with medication.